-Learning Outcomes The learner will: Assessment Criteria The learner can: Understand why young people become involved in crime 1.1.
-Give reasons why young people become involved in crime 2.
-Understand the consequences of crime on different people 2.1 State consequences of a crime for: a) the victim b) the offender 3.
-Know about the justice system for young offenders 3.1 List the stages of the justice system for young offenders from reporting through to sentencing 3.2 Name one person involved at each stage 4.
-Know about custodial and 4.1 State what a custodial sentence is alternative forms of sentences 4.2 Identify alternative forms of sentence 5.
-Know about the role of local agencies 5.1 State one form of support given to the young offender by a local agency
+Learning Outcomes The learner will: Assessment Criteria The learner can: Understand why young people become involved in crime.
+1.1.
+Give reasons why young people become involved in crime.
+2. Understand the consequences of crime on different people.
+2.1 State consequences of a crime for:a) The victimb) The offender.
+3. Know about the justice system for young offenders.
+3.1 List the stages of the justice system for young offenders from reporting through to sentencing.3.2 Name one person involved at each stage.
+Traine one person involved at each stage.
+4. Know about custodial and 4.1 State what a custodial sentence is. alternative forms of sentences.
+4.2 Identify alternative forms of sentence.
+5. Know about the role of local agencies.
+5.1 State one form of support given to the young offender by a local agency.

-Young People, Law and Order - K/505/3679 - Entry Level 3
+Young People, Law and Order - K/505/3679 - Entry Level